Nonadiabatic instanton rate theory beyond the golden-rule limit: Nonadiabatic rates in the high-temperature limit

 The temperature dependence of our semiclassical rate constants can also be compared to that of thermal rates derived from the cumulative reaction probability

 given in the form suggested by Holstein.\cite{Holstein1959} Here $v$ is the velocity of the system along the reaction coordinate in the vicinity of the hopping point, and

-is the Landau--Zener transmission coefficient.\cite{Landau1932LZ,Zener1932LZ} The latter approximates the nonadiabatic transmission probability for a single passage through the hopping point in a linear system, and is valid at all coupling strengths $\Delta$, but only for sufficiently large $v$. $\PH(v)$ has been proposed as the starting point for uniform approximations to classical nonadiabatic rates, via
+is the Landau--Zener transmission coefficient.\cite{Landau1932LZ,Zener1932LZ} The latter approximates the probability of transmission between two linear diabatic states during a single passage through the hopping point, and is valid at all coupling strengths $\Delta$, but only for sufficiently large $v$. $\PH(v)$ has been proposed as the starting point for uniform approximations to classical nonadiabatic rates, via

-or similar expressions,\cite{PetersBook,Rips1995ET,Nitzan,UlstrupBook,Lykhin2016NATST} where for simplicity we have taken the system to be one-dimensional.
-This is in part motivated by the observation that replacing $\PH(v)$ in \eqn{eq:k-uni} with its $\Delta \to 0$ limit correctly recovers the classical GR rate.
+or similar expressions,\cite{PetersBook,Rips1995ET,Nitzan,UlstrupBook,Lykhin2016NATST} where for simplicity we have taken the system to be one-dimensional. \Eqn{eq:k-uni} is in part motivated by the observation that replacing $\PH(v)$ with its $\Delta \to 0$ limit correctly recovers the classical GR rate.
 However the next term in the weak-coupling expansion of $\PH(v)$, which should give the $\mathcal{O}(\Delta^4)$ behaviour, causes the integral to diverge.
 This happens because $\PLZ(v)$ is only valid at high velocities.
-At $\mathcal{O}(\Delta^2)$, the (spurious) contribution from $v \to 0$ as $\beta \to 0$ is small enough that \eqn{eq:k-uni} can be integrated all the way from 0.
+At $\mathcal{O}(\Delta^2)$, the (spurious) contribution from low velocities as $\beta \to 0$ is small enough that \eqn{eq:k-uni} can be integrated all the way from 0.
 At $\mathcal{O}(\Delta^4)$ this is no longer the case, and a non-zero bound has to be introduced.
-Hence the correct $\mathcal{O}(\Delta^4)$ behaviour cannot be obtained using $\PH(v)$ on its own---for this we would also require the transmission coefficient at small velocities, which is not available in closed form.\cite{NikitinBook} Nevertheless, \eqn{eq:k-uni} gives us qualitative insight.
+Hence the correct $\mathcal{O}(\Delta^4)$ behaviour cannot be obtained using $\PH(v)$ on its own---for this we would also require the transmission coefficient at low velocities, which is not available in closed form.\cite{NikitinBook} Nevertheless, \eqn{eq:k-uni} gives us qualitative insight.
 First, we rewrite it as

 where $w = \beta m v^2 / 2$ and we have introduced a lower bound $0 < w_0 \ll 1$.
 Next we note that the exact transmission coefficient for any linear system can be expressed in terms of just two parameters.\cite{Zhu1992a} One can then use dimensional arguments to show that $w_0$ has to be proportional to the reduced temperature $\bred$ that we defined previously in \eqn{eq:bred}.
-It is no coincidence that the same parameter also appears in the exact $\kgrred$, $\kfreda$ and $\kfredb$ for the linear system [\eqss{eq:k2-lin}{eq:k4asc-ht}{eq:k4blin}].
+It is no coincidence that the same parameter also appears in the quantum $\kgrred$, $\kfreda$ and $\kfredb$ for the linear system [\eqss{eq:k2-lin}{eq:k4asc-ht}{eq:k4blin}].